You can download a copy of the report here.

 Wellington Report Launch

-The Wellington launch will include a presentation by Dr Greg Severinsen, commentary from Hon Rachel Brooking, Labour Spokesperson for the Environment & RMA Reform, followed by Q&A.
+The Wellington launch included a presentation by Dr Greg Severinsen, commentary from Hon Rachel Brooking, Labour Spokesperson for the Environment & RMA Reform, followed by Q&A.

 Date: Wednesday 3 September 2025